harlanc/xiu/README.md

 [中文文档](https://github.com/harlanc/xiu/blob/master/README_CN.md)

-Xiu is a simple and secure live media server written by pure Rust, it now supports popular live protocols like RTMP/HLS/HTTP-FLV, you can deploy it as a stand-alone server or a cluster using the relay feature.
+Xiu is a simple,high performance and secure live media server written in pure Rust, it now supports popular live protocols like RTMP/HLS/HTTP-FLV, you can deploy it as a stand-alone server or a cluster using the relay feature.

 ## Features
 - [x] Support multiple platforms(Linux/MacOS/Windows).